Sony A77 versus Panasonic GH5

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH5 provides a better video resolution than the A77.
 It can shoot movie footage at 4K/60p, while the Sony is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the GH5 offers a substantially higher resolution than the one in the A77 (3680k vs 2359k dots).
-The adjacent table lists some of the other core features of the Sony A77 and Panasonic GH5 along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Sony A77, the Panasonic GH5, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A77 (⇒ rgt)||2359||YES||3.0||921||full-flex||no||8000||12.0||12||YES|